Generic Name: risedronate (rih SED ro nayt)

 Take Atelvia exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-If you need to have any dental work (especially surgery), tell the dentist ahead of time that you are using Atelvia.
-You may need to stop using the medicine for a short time.
+Pay special attention to your dental hygiene while taking Atelvia.
+Brush and floss your teeth regularly.
+If you need to have any dental work (especially surgery), tell the dentist ahead of time that you are using risedronate.

-Atelvia is only part of a complete program of treatment that may also include diet changes, exercise, and taking calcium and vitamin supplements.
-Follow your diet, medication, and exercise routines very closely.
+Atelvia is only part of a complete program of treatment that may also include diet changes, exercise, bone mineral density testing, and taking calcium and vitamin supplements.
+Follow your doctor's instructions very closely.

 What happens if I miss a dose?

 If you forget to take Atelvia on your scheduled day, take it first thing in the morning on the day after you remember the missed dose.
 Then return to your regular weekly schedule on your chosen dose day.
-Do not take two (2) tablets in one day.
+Do not take 2 doses in one day.

 What happens if I overdose?